Martin C. Weisskopf

+Career

 In 1964, he received his bachelor's degree (magna cum laude, with honors in Physics) from Oberlin College in Oberlin, Ohio.
-He then received a Woodrow Wilson Fellowship at Brandeis University in Waltham, Massachusetts where he earned his Ph.D. in Physics in 1969.
+He then received a Woodrow Wilson Fellowship at Brandeis University in Waltham, Massachusetts, where he earned his Ph.D. in physics in 1969.
 He spent 1969 January through 1977 September at Columbia University, progressing from Research Associate to Assistant Professor.
 While at Columbia, he performed numerous pioneering experiments including the conception, design, construction, calibration, and flight of the sounding rocket experiment that first detected X-ray polarization from the Crab Nebula.
-While there he also pioneered in the development of high-resolution x-ray optics, including an arc-minute-resolution lightweight optic of the Kirkpatrick Baez design.
-In addition, he was a Co- Investigator and the Project Scientist (1975-1977) of the x-ray polarimeter experiment on the OSO-8 satellite, and an original Co-Investigator of what would become the EINSTEIN X-Ray Observatory.
+While there he also pioneered in the development of high-resolution x-ray optics, including an arc-minute-resolution lightweight optic of the Kirkpatrick-Baez design.
+He was a Co-Investigator and the Project Scientist (1975-1977) of the X-ray polarimeter experiment on the OSO-8 satellite, and an original Co-Investigator of what would become the Einstein Observatory.
 As such he became responsible for the time variability studies of the Monitor proportional Counter.

-In 1977 Dr. Weisskopf left Columbia to become Senior X- Ray Astronomer at MSFC and AXAF (now Chandra) Project Scientist.
+In 1977 Weisskopf left Columbia to become Senior X-Ray Astronomer at MSFC and AXAF (now Chandra) Project Scientist.
 Subsequently, he became Chief of the X-Ray Astronomy Branch (1985-1993), a group he created.
-Before his retirement in May of 2022, he was Chief Scientist for X-Ray Astronomy at MSFC, a highly prestigious civil-service Senior Scientific and Technical position – one of only a few within the Agency.
+Before his retirement in May 2022, he was Chief Scientist for X-Ray Astronomy at MSFC.
 He retired from NASA in May 2022 and is now a NASA Emeritus.

 Weisskopf has held numerous special appointments during his career.
-He is a senior co-investigator of the European Space Agency's international X-ray imaging experiment, called IBIS, and the originator of a major experimental research program that began in 1978 that currently concentrates on the development of X-ray optics.
+He is a senior co-investigator of the European Space Agency's international X-ray imaging experiment, called IBIS, and the originator of a major experimental research program that began in 1978 that currently continues to concentrate on the development of X-ray optics.
+This program continues includes among its successes the first successful focusing hard x-ray optics which took the first images of astronomical objects in a balloon flight in 2001.
+It is also noteworthy that Dr. Weisskopf obtained the funds that gave John Carlstrom and Marshall Joy their start for using interferometry to measure the Sunyaev-Zel’dovich effect, which not only supported X-ray observations of clusters of galaxies but has become a major scientific "industry" onto itself.
+Until his retirement from NASA, Weisskopf was also the instigator and Principal Investigator of one of NASA’s Small Explorer missions, the Imaging X-ray Polarimetry Explorer (IXPE), launched in December 2021.

 He has served on numerous committees, including the National Academy of Science's Panel on High-Energy Astrophysics from Space, Astronomy, and Astrophysics Survey Committee.
 He is a member of the American Astronomical Society and its High-Energy Astrophysics Division; the American Association for the Advancement of Science; the International Astronomical Union; Sigma Xi, a scientific research society; Phi Beta Kappa, the National Honor Society, and a Fellow of the American Physical Society, Astrophysics Division.